 - Finding a single editor who can wear all or most of these hats (subsequent steps go faster when the editor is already familiar with the manuscript)

 Others, however, decide that they are willing to invest in the project to make it the best it can be.
 They find one or more editors they can trust, request a quote, and then save up the money.

-Utopian Editing provides editing services from concept through formatting.
+Utopian Editing provides editing services from concept through proofreading.